Critics: Georgia health-insurance reforms a ‘missed opportunity’

 ‘This is a huge missed opportunity,” said Laura Colbert, executive director of Georgians for a Healthy Future.
 “We’re missing the most cost-effective way to solve this problem.”

-The two waivers will allow the state to undertake a limited expansion of its Medicaid program and give Georgians with incomes too high to qualify for Medicaid options outside the Affordable Care Act (ACA).
+The two waivers will allow the state to undertake a limited expansion of its Medicaid program and give options to Georgians with incomes too high to qualify for Medicaid outside the Affordable Care Act.

 Under the Medicaid waiver, single adults with incomes up to 100% of the federal poverty level, currently $12,760 a year, can enroll in Medicaid or an employer-sponsored insurance plan starting next July.
 The state will help pay premiums and copays for those who sign up for insurance through their jobs.